 Our assessment of performance identified that students entering University with only BTEC qualifications do significantly less well than students with A-levels or other qualifications.
-We worked in partnership with our FE strategic partner the Capital City College Group (the largest FE colleges group in London) to build a better shared understanding of the reformed BTEC qualifications and the transitional support students need when entering higher education.
-This shared understanding was disseminated through a range of forums including our Annual Learning and Teaching Conference.
-We have extended this work, post-pandemic, working with other FE partners and have agreed to partner with AccessHE specifically to look at the journeys of BTEC students in the allied health areas in order to better understand successes and challenges in terms of access, progression and career outcomes.
-We will continue to provide peer observation opportunities between FE and University so that academic staff understand methods of teaching and the knowledge and skills students entering with BTEC qualifications have.
-This understanding will help refine and develop the way we support the transition of students entering with BTEC qualifications from 2020-21 in order to reduce the continuation and attainment gap.
-We will further develop and refine this approach from 2022-23 informed by practices from across the sector (e.g. HEPI report on reforming BTECs4) and extending this to the new T-level vocational qualifications so that we can support the transition of such students into degree level study.
-Our approach will be evaluated through a synthesis of peer observation exercises between Middlesex and our FE partners and through engagement with external good practice.
+We are working in partnership with our FE strategic partner the Capital City College Group (the largest FE colleges group in London) to build a better shared understanding of the reformed BTEC qualifications and the transitional support students need when entering higher education.
+This shared understanding is disseminated through a range of forums including our Annual Learning and Teaching Conference.
+In 2019-20 we will pilot peer observation opportunities between the Group and University so that academic staff understand methods of teaching and the knowledge and skills students entering with BTEC gualifications have.
+This understanding will help refine and develop the way we support the transition of students entering with BTEC gualifications from 2020-21 in order to reduce the continuation and attainment gap.
+We will further develop and refine this approach from 2020-21 informed by practices from across the sector (e.g. HEPI report on reforming BTECs4) and will contribute to the ongoing national consultations about the proposed T-level vocational qualifications and are following these developments so that we can support the transition of such students into degree level study.
+Our approach will be evaluated through a synthesis of peer observation exercises between Middlesex and Capital City College Group and through engagement with external good practice.